What is ISO compliance?

 Curvature is a global leader in new and pre-owned IT hardware.
 As such, they have a rigorous Information Security Management System (ISMS) and a high-level security committee that is committed to preserving the integrity, confidentiality, and availability of all its information assets throughout its organization by supporting the ISMS framework, including ISO 27001, and continuously reviewing the system for improvement.
 This effort protects their customer data, protects their reputation, adds a competitive advantage, and maximizes their return on business opportunities.

-Managing, achieving, and maintaining ISO 27001 with Onspring confirms that their ISMS is compliant with current industry standards and best practices.
+Managing, achieving, and maintaining ISO 27001 requirements with Onspring confirms that their ISMS is compliant with current industry standards and best practices.
 Simultaneously, Curvature maintains:

 • ISO 14001 Environmental Management System (EMS) certification with regard to its environmental responsibility toward refurbishment and reselling.